nodegui/qode/README.md

 # Qode

-Qode is essentially a lightly modified fork of Node.js that merges Node's event loop with Qt's event loop, it is designed to be used together with `@nodegui/nodegui` the NodeGUI library
+Qode is a lightly modified fork of Node.js that merges Node's event loop with Qt's event loop.
+It is designed to be used together with `@nodegui/nodegui`.

 <img alt="logo" src="https://github.com/master-atul/nodegui/raw/master/extras/logo/nodegui.png" height="200" />